unframework/article-modular-front-end/manuscript/the-button.md

 }
 ```

-The standard button component now clearly declares the kinds of display styles it supports (normal and full-width for now), and no other code needs to break its encapsulation boundary.
-The sidebar will simply ask the button to render full-width.
+The standard button component now clearly declares the kinds of display styles it supports (normal and full-width), and no other code needs to break its encapsulation boundary.
+The sidebar will simply ask the button to render full-width, as can any other component.

 ## CSS Inheritance and Tag Selectors